jacklaurencegaray/final-blog/content/blog/web-storage-cookies-local-session/index.md

 It's pretty straightforward to use the local storage API from the browser.

-For simplity, here are the 4 CRUD (create-read-update-delete) interfaces the local storage API provides:
+For simplicity, here are the 4 CRUD (create-read-update-delete) interfaces the local storage API provides:

 ```
 /**